 ||Medusa, Gorgons and the Gorgoneion

 A number of prehistoric artefacts showing creatures with monstrous heads are thought by some scholars to represent Gorgons, even small ceramic heads or masks of the Neolithic Sesklo culture (in Thessaly and Macedonia) from around 6000 BC.
 However, the various theories attempting to associate such objects with the Greek Gorgon myths have yet to be proved.

-The figure of the Gorgon Medusa, or just the Gorgoneion, appeared in many types of Greek and Etruscan art from as early as the 7th century BC (Archaic period), particularly on pottery, paintings, architectural decoration and coins (see The earliest depictions of the Gorgon myth in Medusa part 2).
+The figure of the Gorgon Medusa, or just the Gorgoneion, appeared in many types of Greek and Etruscan art from as early as the 7th century BC (Archaic period), particularly on pottery, paintings, architectural decoration, gemstones and coins (see The earliest depictions of the Gorgon myth in Medusa part 2).
 One of the earliest known depictions of figures clearly identifiable as Gorgons was painted around 660 BC on an amphora known as the "Eleusis Amphora" (Medusa part 2).